 In addition to reporting of shortages by manufacturers, reporting systems should be open to reports from all medicine supply chain (including stakeholders community pharmacists).
-The European Commission's proposal for reform of the EU pharmaceutical legislation includes provisions that foresee the possibility for supply chain actors to report medicine shortages to competent authorities, supporting that the information reported by these actors provides important insight into medicine shortages.
+The European Commission's proposal to reform the EU pharmaceutical legislation includes provisions that foresee the possibility for supply chain actors to report medicine shortages to competent authorities, supporting that the information reported by these actors provides important insight into medicine shortages.
 These reports can then be interpreted as signals of potential medicine shortages and be periodically assessed by the national competent authorities (NCA) to monitor, detect or even prevent medicine shortages.
 Some countries, such as Denmark, Poland, Romania and Czech Republic have implemented systems for pharmacy stock reporting, either for a specified list of medicines or all prescription medicines available in pharmacies.
 While this approach has limited usefulness for medicine shortage prevention of monitoring, if implemented, it should be done in a simple fully digitalized manner and should not add to the workload of pharmacists.

-prevention of shortages of medicines for human use, May 2022, EMA/397143/2020
+14 EMA/HMA TF AAM, Good practice guidance for communication to the public on medicines' availability issues, July 2019, EMA/632473/2018 prevention of shortages of medicines for human use, May 2022, EMA/397143/2020